 Oh my, I have never seen anything quite like it.
 The images I had seen of the Falls were exactly like how it looked.
 Turquoise waters with a stunning view of the waterfall.
 Whilst we were taking photos a local came up to us and said he would take us to the 5 biggest jumping spots including the slide for 1000 peso (£15 – £7.50 each!!).
 It was just the two of us and the tour guide which actually made it really special as we could go at our own pace or go again on several different jumps.
 At the end, the guide said for us to take however long we liked and give the lifejackets back to him at the end.

 If you were keen on doing to canyoning, I recommend heading straight to Kawasan Falls and talking to the guys with the life jackets there – they offer a much cheaper rate than any of the tours in the towns, hotels and near to the Falls and it’s a totally private tour, so it means you’re not hanging around waiting for people to jump off the same rocks, you can go at your own pace.

 I had done canyoning before so this by far was the best way to do it.
 It skipped out all the small jumps and just went straight to the bigger ones.
-The jumps were amazing - one 8 meter, one 10 meter and one 15 meter!
+The jumps were amazing – one 8 meter, one 10 meters and one 15 meters!
 It also included a rope swing which was one of my favourite!
-Just before the last 15 meter jump there was a slide straight into one of the pools - so much fun!
+Just before the last 15-meter jump, there was a slide straight into one of the pools – so much fun!